The 12th-century archbishop's residence (Erkebispegården), commissioned around 1160 and Scandinavia's oldest secular building, is beside...

 Down in the crypt is a display of medieval carved tombstones (the majority restored from fragments since many headstones were broken up and carted away to be recycled in domestic buildings).
 Look for one inscribed in English and dedicated to William Miller, Shipmaster, of Dundee, Scotland, who met his end near Trondheim in the 18th century.

 You can wander around freely but, between early June and early August, it's worth joining a tour (a 15-minute canter or a more detailed 45-minute visit).
 Times vary but there are up to four daily in English.
-Music-lovers may want to time their visit to take in a recital on the church's magnificent organ.
+Music-lovers may want to time their visit to take in a recital on the church's magnificent (and recently restored) organ.

 From early June to early August, you can climb the cathedral's tower for a great view over the city.
 There are ascents every half hour from its base in the south transept.